About Us

 Mission

-Karamoja Peace and Technology University is committed to empowering the people of Karamoja, Ateker and beyond through transformative education, applied science and technology, and peace-centered research.
+Karamoja Peace and Technology University is committed to empowering the people of Karamoja, Ateker and beyond through transformative education, applied science and technology, and peace-centred research.
 It fosters inclusive learning, community-driven development, and international collaboration to shape a more equitable and sustainable present and future.

 Core Values